Redruth: Coach Adrian Edwards hails emphatic win over Lydney

 Tom Notman then went over twice, Simmons added his second and Damian Cook and Neal Turner both crossed before Goodfellow scored two tries late on.

-Edwards was quick to praise his scrum-half, who responded positively to being replaced at half-time in the win over Barking in their previous game.
+Edwards was quick to praise his scrum-half, who responded positively to being replaced at half-time in

 "Last week he had a rocket up his backside, but when he's like that, he's absolutely outstanding - but we need him like that week in, week out.